inkandfeet/inkshop/README.md

 ## Current working list

 Next Small Projects:
+- Migrate my website over, so we can test in production
+    - Vault import (pages/posts/links)?
+    - Add robots.txt support

 - Clubhouse enhancements
     - It is the ugliest site in the history of humanity.
 Full of heart, but not design or style.
 Clean it up.
     - handle subscribes between scheduling and sending (aka queueing outgoingmessages should just hold until the send time.)